forcedotcom/SalesforceMobileSDK-iOS/hybrid/sfdc_build/hybrid_template_base/readme.md

 - Ensure that your oauthScopes includes "api"
 - Set your startPage to the empty string "".
 This will automatically load your index.html file after login completes.
-- Set autoRefreshOnForeground to false and ensure that you manage your own session refresh.
-(See the example onAppResume method.)
+- Set autoRefreshOnForeground to true.
+This will cause the app container to refresh your oauth session each time the app is foregrounded.
+This helps avoid problems with session timeout.
 - Edit the index.html to suit your needs.
 The example index.html provided shows how you might access a couple different CRM object types, but you can easily modify this to access other types.